sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 An allocation scheme without maps (left) and with maps (right).
 The scheme on right saves more memory.

+### Bytecode

+The Self compiler and runtime come with a bytecode format for executing compiled programs.
+Instead of executing a structured AST, the compiler defines a set of core "instructions" for the runtime (more commonly known as a "Virtual Machine" from Java parlance).
+Compared to a traditional ISA, the bytecode supports high-level constructs like message `SEND` (invoke a method on a receiver).
+It is worth noting that the description of the Self bytecode predates the Java Virtual Machine (JVM) and directly inspired it.

 ### Customized Compilation

 The rampant dynamism in Self programs forces compilers to conservatively